jfuruness/lib_off_campus_housing_parser/README.md

 # lib\_off\_campus\_housing\_parser
 This package contains the functionality to record all uconn off campus housing info into an excel spreadsheet, sorted and in order by your preferences.
+It is optimized to consider the total cost of the apartment.
+This includes electricity, water, internet, heat, drive time, walk time, parking passes, laundromatt, gas cost, etc. It then opens all options filtered and sorted to be removed manually, and stores what is left into an excel file

 * [lib\_off\_campus\_housing\_parser](#lib\_off\_campus\_housing\_parser)
 * [Description](#package-description)